dilshads/telegram-bot-nova/README.md

 To setup up an event.
 You'll need to had required the bot class and declared a bot variable.
 I've added easy copy and paste examples under each event to make it easily to add to your script.

 ### onAudio
-Gets called every time a user sends a video and the perimeters are:
+Gets called every time the bot sees a mp3.

+*Arguments*
 * `caption` provides a **String** of the provided caption.
 No caption is "".
 * `chat` provides a **chat object** were the video sent.
 * `from` provides an **user object** of the user who sent the video.